RuedigerVoigt/exoskeleton/documentation/parse-search-results.md

             # leave the while loop
             break

-        # get the page content and parse it with lxml
+        # directly get the page content and parse it with lxml
         soup = BeautifulSoup(exo.return_page_code(page_to_crawl), 'lxml')

         # extract all relevant links to detail pages